openeuler-mirror/isula-build/README.md

 The tool adopts the server + client mode.
 The binary file `isula-build` is the client that provides a CLI for building and managing images, while `isula-builder` is the server that runs as a daemon in the background, responding all the requests from client.

-You can use the CLI to
+User can use the CLI to

 - Build an image from a Dockerfile (build).
 - List all images in local store (image).